When Is the Best Time

-On February 11th, 2020, was the last tow surfing challenge in Nazare.
-Unfortunately, a severe accident happened to the Portuguese surfer Alex Botelho.
-He got rescued with a jet ski after a wipeout, but the next massive wave let him and Hugo Vau flying off the jet ski.
+On February 11th, 2020, during the tow surfing challenge in Nazare, a severe accident happened to the Portuguese surfer Alex Botelho.
+After a wipeout, he got rescued with a jet ski, but the next massive wave let him and Hugo Vau fly off the jet ski.
 Crisscross waves occurred, crashed together, and pushed both high up into the air.
 He got rescued unconscious.
 Alex was without breathing for 10 minutes and survived without any brain damage.
 Luckily, he is fully recovered now.

 When Do These Waves Occur?